Jump the navigation

 A student examines a printed copy of the Four Phase Plan with an advisor from the Student Engagement Center.

 • Activate Handshake.
-Create your profile to access work-study positions, internships, jobs and Career and Community Engagement Center sponsored events that expand your learning beyond the classroom.
+Create your profile to schedule appointments with CCEC staff and access work-study positions, internships, jobs and events that expand your learning beyond the classroom.

 • Log in to the Career Pathfinder and complete the different assessments to learn more about your values, strengths and career interests.

-• Create a LinkedIn account to research the career trajectories of Whitman alumni and connect with peers in a professional space.
+• Create a LinkedIn account and build your Whitman Connect profile to research career paths of Whitman alumni, access alumni mentorship and communities, and connect with peers and other professionals.

 Reflection Questions: